guettli/python-tips/README.md

 Execute test from your IDE.
 This way you can jump directly from the nice stacktrace to your beautiful code.

+BTW, [pytest caching](https://docs.pytest.org/en/stable/cache.html) allows you the re-run only the failed tests.

 # Web Development

 Use Django.
 Related [Django-Tips](//github.com/guettli/django-tips)